-Starting in vSphere 7.0 Update 2, you can use the vSphere Client to add SEV-ES to an existing virtual machine to provide enhanced security to the guest operating system.
+In vSphere 7.0 Update 2 and later, you can use the vSphere Client to add SEV-ES to an existing virtual machine to provide enhanced security to the guest operating system.

 You can add SEV-ES to virtual machines running on ESXi 7.0 Update 1 or later.